Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 2. a new baseball cap (I'd left my old one behind somewhere).
 3. a new water bottle (my old one had started leaking in my bag).

-Overwhelmed by my multiple objectives, by the multitude of shops, and by the abundance of options in each of those shops, I only managed to buy a water bottle before the shops closed.
+Overwhelmed by multiple objectives, a multitude of shops, and an abundance of options in each of those shops, I only managed to buy a water bottle before the shops closed.

 In the evening, we (the GoodHouse Hotel Gang) went for dinner to celebrate Jana's last day on the Camino.
 The restaurant was called Puzzle ("Why is it called Puzzle?
 That's the puzzle..." - How I Met Your Mother).
 I had patatas bravas, and stewed vegetables with soup and seitan.
 We talked about our favourite experiences from the Camino, and Hannah recommended me *Ghost Town*, a book by the Taiwanese author Kevin Chen.
 Hannah was humbled by a spicy enchilada that she assumed couldn't possibly be too much for her Asian spice tolerance.
 I think it was a Mexican place, though, which was not to be underestimated.